 (File photo, MyWestNipissingNow staff)

-The North Bay Parry Sound District Health Unit will be moving into the red-control level of the province’s COVID-19 framework.
+The North Bay Parry Sound District Health Unit’s region has the lowest number of COVID-19 cases per capita in Ontario.

 The region has seen just 40 positive cases of COVID-19 since the beginning of the pandemic as of Thursday.
 39 people have recovered in the region, with one person dying.
 The last positive case of COVID-19 in the area occurred on September 19.

 The low numbers give the Health Unit the lowest number of cases per 100,000 people in Ontario.

 Mayor Al McDonald says that citizens should be proud of what the area has accomplished.